Homological stability for topological chiral homology of completions: Rational homological stability for bounded symmetric powers of closed manifolds

-The trivialization of $\dot{T}M_{\Q}$ is equivalent to the existence of a dotted lift up to homotopy in the top triangle: Since the bottom triangle commutes, we automatically get a trivialization of $Sym_c(\dot{T}M)_{\Q}$ from this as well.
+and the fiberwise rationalizations are respectively classified by maps $M \to BF_1(S^n_{\Q},S^n_{\Q})$ and $M \to BF_1(\mr{Sym}_c(S^n)_{\Q},\mr{Sym}_c(S^n)_{\Q})$, obtained by applying the rationalization functor to the previous maps.
+The trivialization of $\dot{T}M_{\Q}$ is equivalent to the existence of a dotted lift up to homotopy in the top triangle: Since the bottom triangle commutes, we automatically get a trivialization of $\mr{Sym}_c(\dot{T}M)_{\Q}$ from this as well.
 More importantly, these trivializations are compatible in the sense that the following diagram commutes:

-where $f(k)$ and $f'(k)$ are functions to be determined, $F_l(X,Y)$ is the degree $l$ mapping space, for $l \in [X,Y]$ and the right-hand vertical map is induced by the map $S^n_{\Q} \to Sym_c(S^n)_{\Q}$ induced by the inclusion $S^n \to Sym_c(S^n)$.
+where $f(k)$ and $f'(k)$ are functions to be determined, $F_l(X,Y)$ is the degree $l$ mapping space, for $l \in [X,Y]$ and the right-hand vertical map is induced by the map $S^n_{\Q} \to \mr{Sym}_c(S^n)_{\Q}$ induced by the inclusion $S^n \to \mr{Sym}_c(S^n)$.

 When $M$ is oriented of dimension $n$ and connected, $[M,S^n_{\Q}] \cong \Q$.
 The rational sphere $S^n_{\Q}$ has $H_n(S^n_{\Q}) = \Q$ with canonical generator $[S^n]$ coming from the fundamental class of $S^n$.
 An identification $[M,S^n_{\Q}] = \Q$ is given by sending a homotopy class $[g]$ to the rational number $k$ such that $g_*([M]) = k[S^n]$.
-Our calculation shows that the map $S^n_{\Q} \to Sym_c(S^n_{\Q})$ is an isomorphism on $H_n$, so we can use the same generator to define degree here.
-This makes it clear that the map $S^n_{\Q} \to Sym_c(S^n)_{\Q}$ induces the identity on the degrees $[M,S^n_{\Q}] = \Q \to \Q = [M,Sym_c(S^n)_{\Q}]$.
+Our calculation shows that the map $S^n_{\Q} \to \mr{Sym}_c(S^n_{\Q})$ is an isomorphism on $H_n$, so we can use the same generator to define degree here.
+This makes it clear that the map $S^n_{\Q} \to \mr{Sym}_c(S^n)_{\Q}$ induces the identity on the degrees $[M,S^n_{\Q}] = \Q \to \Q = [M,\mr{Sym}_c(S^n)_{\Q}]$.
 This calculation shows that $f(k) = f'(k)$.
 Furthermore, Proposition 3.5 of \cite{BMi} tells us that $f(k) = k-\chi(M)/2$.\end{proof}

-Our computation of the connectivity of $BF_1(Sym_c(S^n)_{\Q},Sym_c(S^n)_{\Q})$ tells us that when $n$ is even a trivialization of $Sym_c(\dot{T}M)_{\Q}$ always exists and is unique up to homotopy by obstruction theory.
+Our computation of the connectivity of $BF_1(\mr{Sym}_c(S^n)_{\Q},\mr{Sym}_c(S^n)_{\Q})$ tells us that when $n$ is even, a trivialization of $\mr{Sym}_c(\dot{T}M)_{\Q}$ always exists and is unique up to homotopy by obstruction theory.
 The main point of the proof in the previous lemma is that this trivialization is compatible with the trivialization of $\dot{T}M_{\Q}$, allowing us to determine the bijection between the components of the section space and the components of the mapping space.